stain/jena-docker/README.md

 Some files from the Apache Jena distributions are stripped, e.g. javadocs and the `fuseki.war` file.

 The Fuseki image includes some [helper scripts](jena-fuseki/load.sh) to do [tdb loading](https://jena.apache.org/documentation/tdb/commands.html) using `fuseki-server.jar`.
-In addition Fuseki has a [`docker-entrypoint.sh`](https://github.com/stain/jena-docker/blob/master/jena-fuseki/docker-entrypoint.sh) that populates `shiro.ini` with the password provided as `-e ADMIN_PASSWORD` to Docker, or with a new randomly generated password that is printed the first time.
+In addition, Fuseki has a [`docker-entrypoint.sh`](https://github.com/stain/jena-docker/blob/master/jena-fuseki/docker-entrypoint.sh) that populates `shiro.ini` with the password provided as `-e ADMIN_PASSWORD` to Docker, or with a new randomly generated password that is printed the first time.